yjsyyyjszf/mialsuperresolutiontoolkit/README.md

 ---
 **MIGRATION NOTE**

-Development of MIALSRTK been migrated to https://github.com/Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit.
+Development of MIALSRTK has been migrated to https://github.com/Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit.

 ---